LeonardoLiberty/Bunq_message_application/README.md

 To install PHP locally, refer to the download page: https://www.php.net/manual/en/install.php

  2. Install Slim framework
- To install Slim, composer is required which is the dependency manager of PHP.
+ To install Slim, the composer is required which is the dependency manager of PHP.
 Please refer to the page link: https://getcomposer.org/download/
  After installed the composer, Slim could be installed by:

 	```
 	composer require slim/slim:"4.*"
 	```
-	 Before runing the slim, PSR-7 Implementation and ServerRequest Creator are required to be installed.
+	 Before running the slim, PSR-7 Implementation and ServerRequest Creator are required to be installed.

 	```
 	composer require slim/psr7
 	```
-3. Ensure dictionary containing SQLite3 .db file (src/db) is writable by adjust the roots.
+3. Ensure dictionary containing SQLite3 .db file (src/db) is writable by adjusting the roots.
 4. Web server is based on PHP built-in server.
 Please make sure `index.php` as your entry point otherwise change appropriately.

 ## Running the program

  - Navigate to project root and run  ```php -S localhost:8888```
- - Now, php server is listerning to the link: http://localhost:8888
+ - Now, php server is listening to the link: http://localhost:8888
- - Please use one browser to send message via (Ignore the warnning if exists or refresh the page at first): http://localhost:8888/send_msg.php
+ - Please use one browser to send messages via (Ignore the warning if exists or refresh the page at first): http://localhost:8888/send_msg.php
- - Make sure send message to user called "u1".
+ - Make sure send message to a user called "u1".
- - Open another browser to recieve message as user "u1" via: http://localhost:8888/u1_recieve_msg.php
+ - Open another browser to receive message as user "u1" via http://localhost:8888/u1_recieve_msg.php

-Here we use two browser to keep two different sessions as different token of users.
+Here we use two browsers to keep two different sessions as the different token of users.

 # 🔨Structure